lambda-feedback/evaluation-function-base/README.md

 This image is not meant to be run directly.
 Instead, it ought to be used as a base image for evaluation functions written in Wolfram Language.
 The evaluation function should be placed in the `/app` directory.

+The image comes with [`shimmy`](https://github.com/lambda-feedback/shimmy) pre-installed.
+Shimmy is an application that allows to run arbitrary evaluation functions in any containerized environment, including AWS Lambda.

 Here is an example of a `Dockerfile` that uses this image as a base:

 ```Dockerfile